 The key to our outreach is thorough research followed by well-crafted outreach emails to relevant prospects.
 When sourcing potential outreach targets, we looked at metrics such as:

 When it comes to emails, it can be tricky to find the right way to reach out.
 After all, website editors receive so many outreach emails each day.
-Here are a few things we have found effective when conducting email outreach:
+Here are a few things we have found effective in our SEO outreach strategy:

 Don't make them wade through paragraphs of text before you get to the crux of what you're asking for.
 We guarantee they won't make it that far.
 They're busy people.